DataDog/documentation/content/tracing/languages/php.md

 The PHP tracer can be configured using environment variables.

-*An important note*: If you use code auto-instrumentation (the recommended approach) please be aware that the instrumenting code is executed before any user code.
+**Note**: If you use code auto-instrumentation (the recommended approach) be aware that the instrumenting code is executed before any user code.
 As a result, the environment variables below must be set at the server level and be available to the PHP runtime before any user code is executed.
 For example, `putenv()` and `.env` files would not work.

 ### Apache